A333 road: Route

 The A333 is a short, straight road close to the north-west edge of civil parish of Haslemere which it runs within.
 It climbs between the Hazel Grove junction of the A3 trunk road and the centre of Hindhead, the highest village in the county, in high semi-rural parts of the Waverley (district) at the south-west corner of Surrey.
 The first point is at the western edge of the locality or hamlet named Nutcombe and the north-eastern endpoint is the centre of the touristic village that features the Devil's Punch Bowl.
 It was formerly a section of the A3 trunk road and was re-numbered in 2011 in the Department for Transport's system as planned on the Hindhead Tunnel's construction.
-The road has a high accident rate due to there being no road markings.

 It runs to/from the Hazel Grove junction of the A3 and the centre of Hindhead where it has access to the high point's car parks and a junction with the A287.